 \subsubsection{LHCb as a fixed-target experiment}

 The LHCb detector~\cite{Alves:2008zz,Aaij:2014jba} is a single-arm forward spectrometer, designed for studies of hadrons containing $b$ and/or $c$ quarks.
 Its pseudorapidity coverage in the laboratory frame is $2<\eta<5$.
-Such a geometry coverage offers great opportunities when it is used in the fixed-target mode.
+Such a geometrical coverage offers great opportunities when it is used in the fixed-target mode.
 It comprises a high precision tracking system, two ring-imaging Cherenkov detectors for the identification of different types of charged hadrons, a calorimeter system to identify photons, electrons and hadrons, and a muon system for the muon identification.
 The tracking system includes a silicon-strip vertex locator (VELO) and four stations with a dipole magnet between the first and the other three stations.
-It can achieve a relative momentum uncertainty of charged particles varying from $0.5\%$ to $0.8\%$ for the momentum between a few \gevc to $100\gevc$.
+It can achieve a relative momentum uncertainty of charged particles varying from $0.5\%$ to $0.8\%$ for the momentum between a few \gev to $100\gev$.
 The calorimeter system is composed of a scintillating pad, a preshower detector, an electromagnetic calorimeter, and a hadron calorimeter.
 The muon system consists of five muon stations with alternating layers of iron and multiwire proportional chambers.
-As described below, some detectors will be upgraded for Run 3 and a schematic view of the upgraded detectors are shown on Fig.~\ref{fig:LHCb:det}.
+As described below, some detectors will be upgraded during the LS2 and the LS3, in order to exploit the LHC Run 3 and Run 4 periods.
+A schematic view of the upgraded detectors is shown in Fig.~\ref{fig:LHCb:det}.
 The different subdetectors are as follows: